BluAS BluAS

 Landscape version (v4+)

-CORS workaround
+Disable CORS

 For Firefox (on Windows), you can use the CORS Everywhere extension.
 You can configure this to apply only to your BluAS page address.
 The example below uses my current address of my BluAS page on my local network ('192.168.0.108').
 Right-click the image to enlarge it in another tab!

 For Google Chrome (on Windows), you can use this Allow CORS extension to run it without CORS.
-Another way may be to run Chrome without security, like explained here.
+Another safer way may be to run Chrome without security, like explained here.

 Contact